Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 01.46.34 UTC
+- WIB: Rabu, 3 Desember 2025 02.27.17 UTC
-- WITA: Rabu, 3 Desember 2025 02.46.34 UTC
+- WITA: Rabu, 3 Desember 2025 03.27.17 UTC
-- WIT: Rabu, 3 Desember 2025 03.46.34 UTC
+- WIT: Rabu, 3 Desember 2025 04.27.17 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature